davlgd/wisegate/README.md

 - **`request_handler.rs`**: HTTP request/response processing and forwarding
 - **`server.rs`**: Startup banner and server utility functions

-This modular structure ensures each component has a single responsibility, making the codebase easy to understand, test, and maintain.
+This modular structure ensures each component has a single responsibility, making the codebase as organized as the wisdom of ages - easy to understand, test, and maintain.

 ## 📝 License